jgregmac/hyperv-fix-for-devs/README.md

 ## Usage

-Start by cloning this repositor, or downloading its contents to your system.
+Start by cloning this repository, or downloading its contents to your system.
 Open a PowerShell prompt in the directory with this script and run:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted